mjlee111/OpenCV_auto_installer/README.md

 ### - For ROS users, some packages might be deleted after the installation.
 Can be restored while the installation.

 ### - Some OpenCV versions may not be installed with this script.
-This is NOT a official installer!
+This is NOT an official installer!

 # Test Environments